verasativa/data-science-cheat-book/README.md

 # Verae data science cheat-book
 I'm Vera, and this is my cheat-book.
 If you want correct, complete or add something, don't hesitate to do a pull request.
-Check out a [smaller but pretty useful cheat sheet](https://stanford.edu/~shervine/teaching/cs-229/cheatsheet-supervised-learning) I found while writing this].
+Check out a [smaller but uber-useful cheat sheet](https://stanford.edu/~shervine/teaching/cs-229/cheatsheet-supervised-learning) I found while writing this].
 ## Table of content
-## Clasical statistics
+## Classical statistics
 ### Probability theory
-Probability theory is the mathematical fundation for statisctics, but in contrast to probability theory statistcs is an applied science corcerned with analysis and modeling of data.
+Probability theory is the mathematical foundation for statistics, but in contrast to probability theory statistics is an applied science concerned with analysis and modelling of data.
 Check out [Thomas Bayes](https://en.wikipedia.org/wiki/Thomas_Bayes), [Pierre-Simon Laplace](https://en.wikipedia.org/wiki/Pierre-Simon_Laplace) and [Carl Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) for history.

 #### Bayes' rule:
 Bayes' rule describes the probability of an event, based on prior knowledge of conditions that might be related to the event.